 Alopecia areata.
-This hair loss disorder is characterized by sudden loss of hair in one particular area.
+This hair loss disorder is characterized by sudden loss of hair, most commonly in small patches.
 The hair grows back after several months.
 However, if all body hair is suddenly lost, regrowth may not happen.
 The exact cause of this type of hair loss is unknown.
 Researchers believe that this type of hair loss is due to an autoimmune condition.
-If hair loss is complete on the scalp, it is called alopecia totalis, and if all body hair is lost, it's called alopecia universalis.
+Alopecia areata is usually seen as small areas of hair loss.
+If hair loss is complete on the scalp, it is called alopecia totalis.
+If all body hair is lost, it's called alopecia universalis.

 Trichotillomania (hair pulling).
 Hair pulling may cause hair loss.
 This condition is common in young children.